forestgrape/coronavirus/5_epidemiological/transmission.md

         if out of water =>  efflorescence

 In other words:
 The air humidity and the material a particles consists of determine whether
-* particles
-  * shrink (evaporation is greater) or growth (condensation is greater)
+* particles shrink (evaporation is greater) or growth (condensation is greater)
 * particles dry out below the efflorescence humidity
 * particles fall down if growth enough

-#### Comments
+The particle composition depends on the source of exhaled particles while the air humidity depends on the locations/setting (e.g. whether heated or AC used):
-* The humidity varies across the world and across the seasons
+* The air humidity is related to the weather and (thus) varies across the world and across the seasons.
 * The material of an exhaled particle depends mainly on the source of the particle i.e. whether it is produced in the alveoli, bronchi, trachea, vocal folds, pharynx or mouth.